 The Contract is subject to the laws of the Czech Republic with the exclusion of the law of conflicts.

 For the avoidance of doubt, the Customer and the Contractor exclude the application of any Czech or international standards of terms and conditions (such as FIDIC etc.), as well as Vienna Convention on International Sale of Goods.
 Only such documents as are specifically included in the Contract shall be considered parts of the Contract.
+Notwithstanding the foregoing, ICC-Incoterms 2024 and URDG 758 (ICC Uniform Rules for Demand Guarantees) shall apply as appropriate.

 The Parties agree that the following provisions of the Civil Code are not applicable to the Contract: Section 1899, Section 1977 to 1979, Section 2000, Section 2002 to 2004, Section 2008, and Section 2609 of the Civil Code.